cadogsoftware/spring-samples/spring-sample-notes.md

 Spring dev tools
 Autowire or Constructor injection etc

-Docker - move to java version 11 and document

 ## Notes
 This code uses Spring @RestController annotation, which marks the class as a controller where every method returns a domain object instead of a view.
 It is shorthand for including both @Controller and @ResponseBody.